hemanta212/blogger-cli/README.md

 pip install blogger-cli
 ```

-If you mainly use jupyter notebook, then you already have all dependecies although it is recommende to use virutalenv.
+If you mainly use jupyter notebook, then you already have all the required dependencies although it is recommended to use `virutalenv`.

 ## 🚀 Getting Started
 Make a website repository and clone it to your computer.
-Now register your blogname with blogger
+Now register your blog name with blogger
 ```$ blogger addblog <blogname>```
 and setup necessary configs.
 Now, If you have new site or empty site.
 You can get blogger default design and boiler plate.
 ```